lalshubham/certy/README.md

 ## Contributing

-Contributions, bug reports, and performance profiling feedback are welcome.
-Feel free to open an issue or submit a pull request.
+Bug reports and contributions are welcome.
+Feel free to open an issue or create a pull request.